phamelink/katacoda-scenarios/secure-server-tutorial/step4.md

 Now switch users with `su torvald`{{execute T2}} and change directory to your new user's home directory: `cd /home/torvald`{{execute T2}}.

 To create an SSH key pair, simply run the command `ssh-keygen`{{execute T2}}.
 Press enter on the prompt to accept the default file in which to save the key and give a passphrase that you'll need to enter every time you want to use it (leaving it blank means you won't be asked for a password).

+*If you want to go even further into understanding how SSH key authentication works, you can check out this [article](https://goteleport.com/blog/comparing-ssh-keys/).
+They go into detail on how asymmetric key authentication works and which encryption algorithms you can use with `ssh-keygen`*

 Now if you look into the _.ssh_ directory `ls /home/torvald/.ssh`{{execute T2}}, you see you have a _id_rsa_ and _id_rsa.pub_ file.
 The first is your private key, NEVER share this with anyone, because it's secret.
 The second is your public key.
 This key is used by SSH to verify who you are.